-The Monetary System of Hong Kong Questions for the Future
+The Monetary System of Hong Kong General Questions for the Future

-- What are in the best public interest as far as the monetary system is concerned? - Is it desirable to shift from rule based monetary control to discretion based monetary control? - What alternative monetary policy objective(s) should be pursued? - What lessons can be drawn from practices in the rest of the world? - What should be the attitude of the authorities?
+- What are in the best public interest as far as the monetary system is concerned? - What alternative monetary policy objectives, if any, should be pursued? - Is it desirable to shift from rule based monetary control to discretion based monetary control? - What lessons can be drawn from the experiences of other jurisdictions?